 How to Harden Bath Bombs

-Bath bombs are a great gift to give or receive – they always smell so nice and can be used for a mental break.
+Bath bombs are a great gift to give or receive because they always smell so nice and can be used for a mental break.
 If you (or your gift recipient) isn’t into taking baths, you can do what I do on occasion: change the recipe slightly and learn how to make shower fizzies.

 DIY Gift Bath Bombs and Shower Fizzies

-I have named my vanilla / lemon combination, “Sweet Shoppe Lemon Drop,” and created a little wrap to jazz it up a bit.
+I have named my vanilla and lemon combination, “Sweet Shoppe Lemon Drop,” and created a little wrap to jazz it up a bit.
 I have included a free printable if you’d like to gift them.
 Pair it up with a simple bath accessory and you have a sweet, citrus-smelling luxurious gift!

-Please Share on Facebook or Pinterest
+Please Share or Save This

 Hi